Etruscan language: Table of consonants

-Etruscan also might have had consonants ʧ and ʧʰ, as they might be represented in the writing by using two letters, like in the word prumaθś ('great-nephew' or 'great-grandson').
+Etruscan also might have had consonants /tʃ/ and /tʃʰ/, as they might be represented in the writing by using two letters, like in the word prumaθś ('great-nephew' or 'great-grandson').
 However, this theory is not widely accepted.

 Absence of voiced stops

 The Etruscan consonant system primarily distinguished between aspirated and non-aspirated stops.
 There were no voiced stops.
 When words from foreign languages were borrowed into Etruscan, voiced stops typically became tenuis stops; one example is Greek thriambos, which became Etruscan triumpus and Latin triumphus.

 Syllabic theory

 Based on standard spellings by Etruscan scribes of words without vowels or with unlikely consonant clusters (e.g. cl 'of this (gen.)' and lautn 'freeman'), it is likely that //m, n, l, r// were sometimes syllabic sonorants (cf. English little, button).
 Thus cl //kl̩// and lautn //ˈlɑwtn̩//.

 Rix postulates several syllabic consonants, namely //l, r, m, n// and palatal //lʲ, rʲ, nʲ// as well as a labiovelar fricative //xʷ//, and some scholars such as Mauro Cristofani also view the aspirates as palatal rather than aspirated but these views are not shared by most Etruscologists.
 Rix supports his theories by means of variant spellings such as amφare/amφiare, larθal/larθial, aranθ/aranθiia.